 Worlingworth was a typical Suffolk parish of the 19th century, its inhabitants suffering greatly from the depression in agriculture.
 Bankruptcies, suicides, migration, emigration and transportation all featured intermittently in the parish timeline.
 In the Government census of 1851, 25% of the parish adult population were classed as paupers.
 Many cottages were little better than hovels.
 Consumption and other diseases were a constant danger, even in a rural setting.

 The saving grace for many was the parish church, the community centre of its time.
 In a religious survey of 1851, it was recorded that there were morning and afternoon services and that, on average, over 300 people attended divine service on a Sunday afternoon.
 However, the church had become dilapidated and it wasn't until the Rev'd Frederic French had settled in as Rector in the late 1850s, that the parish's fortunes saw an upturn.

 The church restoration of 1866-7 and the introduction of the communal "Harvest Home" celebrations were examples of the Rector's determination to improve the living standards of the deprived cottagers.
 Frederic French served the community as Rector, Manager of the New School, Justice of the Peace and County Councillor for over 54 years, until his death in 1907.

-This website has been built with the help of a grant made by Suffolk County Council, from our County Councillor Eddie Alcock's Locality Budget, and by a Community Projects grant from Mid-Suffolk District Council in 2009.
+This website has been built with the help of a grant made by Suffolk County Council and by a Community Projects grant from Mid-Suffolk District Council in 2009.